March on Washington Film Festival

-The March on Washington Film Festival is an annual Civil Rights Legacy Project that has traditionally taken place in various locations across Washington, D.C.
+The March on Washington Film festival (rebranded in 2024 to March On!) is an annual Civil Rights Legacy Project that has traditionally taken place in various locations across Washington, D.C.
 It offers film screenings, an emerging and student filmmaker competition, various award ceremonies, performances of the arts, exhibits and panel discussions featuring filmmakers, academics, and activists.

 The Festival was founded in 2013 by Robert Raben, former Assistant Attorney General at the Department of Justice under former President Clinton, and founder of The Raben Group, a national public policy firm in Washington D.C.
 The March on Washington Film Festival features film, first-person accounts, scholarship, and the performing and visual arts to share stories based on the civil rights movement.

+In 2024, they expanded from a festival into a year-round arts platform.
+This transformation included a refreshed visual identity, a redesigned website, expanded year-round programming, and a new name: March On!

 Description

 The flagship festival was founded in 2013 in Washington, D.C. to commemorate the 50th anniversary of the March on Washington for Jobs and Freedom.
 The festival attracted over 1,000 attendees to ten events over the span of two weeks at venues across Washington D.C.

 Participants have included writers Ta-Nehisi Coates, and Kitty Kelley; Pulitzer Prize-winning historians Taylor Branch, Gilbert King, Diane McWhorter, and Isabel Wilkerson, journalists Eugene Robinson and Hank Klibanoff; former U.S. Attorneys General Eric Holder and Loretta Lynch; performers Diahann Carroll, Yara Shahidi, Carmen De Lavellade and 9th Wonder; and prominent Civil Rights veterans Joyce and Dorie Ladner, Rep. Eleanor Holmes Norton, Julian Bond, Rev. C.T.
 Vivian, and Judge Damon Keith.